UW-CSSS-564/assignment-2017-3-public/README.md

     distribution: `neg_binomial` and `neg_binomial_2`.
 Describe the
     parameters used in each, and how these parameters relate to each other.
 The model provided uses `neg_binomial_2`.
-What makes that a more convenient parameterization for our purposes.
+What makes that a more convenient parameterization for our purposes?

 5. What does the *ϕ* parameter in the Negative Binomial model do?
 The Poisson model does not have an equivalent additional parameter; what